paulin-crtn/ans-saa/aws/README.md

 - **Individual Account** (one or many)

 > [!IMPORTANT]
-> **Management Accounts** are never impacted by SCP (cannot be restricted): best practice to not use resources in Management Accounts
+> **Management Accounts** are never impacted by SCP (cannot be restricted): best practice is to not use resources in Management Accounts

 ## 🕵🏼 CloudTrail